User Profile

 The romance here, the descriptions of emotions, touches and responses to touch, intimacy, sex… there were many moments that I read through a film of tears.
 It felt Good.

 But as the book wore on, some of the cracks around the edges started to feel more Significant.
 In particular, the politics of this world rang hollow for me, to the point of taking away from the rest of the plot some.
-It is extremely painful for me to watch queerness become deradicalised and more domesticated—more acceptable to cishet, patriarchal, Liberal …
+It is extremely painful for me to watch queerness become deradicalised and more domesticated—more acceptable to …

-Casey McQuiston: One Last Stop (Paperback, 2021, St. Martin's Griffin) 5 stars
+Casey McQuiston: One Last Stop (Paperback, 2021, St. Martin's Griffin)

 For cynical twenty-three-year-old August, moving to New York City is supposed to prove her right: …